vishnuverse/Investopedia-scrapper/README.md

 # Investopedia-scrapper
-Scrapper Terms and Definitions from investopedia using Beautiful Soup
+Scrapping Terms and Definitions from investopedia using Beautiful Soup for insurance corpus